writeAbyssinian/CruiseBuddy/README.md

-# [TC] Helper
+# CruiseBuddy

-[TC] Helper was created out of passion for [TC] community and as a project for learning new programming language.
+CruiseBuddy was created out of passion for [TC] community and as a project for learning new programming language.
 Idea of this tool is to give some extra capabilities on top of existing InSim of [TC] servers.
 You're welcome to suggest new ideas which would extend this tool and make it more essential for everyone.

-[TC] Helper will work only while playing on [TC] CityDriving (https://city-driving.co.uk) servers.
+CruiseBuddy will work only while playing on [TC] CityDriving (https://city-driving.co.uk) servers.

 ## Current Functionalities
 ### Notifications